dmouscher/nomic/rules-3.md

 ## 357

 Fish is eliminated from the game.
 Fish towns have a random role to be any other type of town.
 Modify rules to not have fish.
 Also Janwich gets 5 compensation fish as condolences for giving up her dream of getting fish, and all other fish players own is turned into compensation fish.
 Players can use 1 compensation fish to slap someone, it does nothing.
 But hey compensation!

+## 358

+Persons may not pretend to be multiple players at once.
+Persons that are found to have done this are banned from the game.